igapyon/igapyonv3/IgapyonMd2Html.md

 ## TODO
 - Consider CDN off mode. for offline.
+- Think about extends of PegDown with attr class.
+IgapyonPegDownAttr?
+IgapyonPegDownAttrItem.???
+- Jumbo switch IgapyonPagDownConf class???

 ## Trash memo
 - using glyphicon as h* is not so good.